Skip to navigation Skip to content

 Record an explanation in the free text section of the Decision and Penalty screen of the investigation workflow, outlining the reasons for the rejection, and what additional information is needed for an investigation to proceed.

 Providers are expected to confirm suitability of employment in the Employment Services System (ESS).
-Participation Solutions Team (PST)-skilled Service Officers should generally assume employment was suitable unless the CDP participant indicates otherwise.
+Participation Solutions Team (PST)-skilled Service Officers should generally assume employment was suitable unless the RAES participant indicates otherwise.
 When this is the case, investigation of the suitability of employment is required and should also include (as a minimum):

 • the job description, that is, nature of employment